 … and which to avoid

-What foods should you especially avoid?
-That’s easy – anything processed.
-But what exactly does that mean?
-Fast food, white sugar, white grains like white rice and white bread, anything in a package like biscuits, crisps, and sugar-laden breakfast cereals.
-Processed meats like sandwich meats, sausages, and bacon.
+A few examples include fast food, white sugar, white grains like white rice and white bread, anything in a package like biscuits, crisps, and sugar-laden breakfast cereals.
+You should also keep an eye on your intake of processed meats like sandwich meats, sausages, and bacon.

 What about protein?